kalikichandu/Python/Looping_through_files_in_directory/README.md

-Python Example to loop through folders and files in the mentioned Directory.
+Python Program to loop through folders and files in the mentioned Directory.